 In the world of digital marketing, you can make a much bigger marketing splash with a small budget in comparison to years past, BUT just as before, you are limited by your budget.
 Simply stated, marketing will make your product more attractive and potentially more valuable to customers, which will ultimately come into play when they make a buying decision.
 However, because the landscape of digital & traditional marketing is so vast now, you will ALWAYS be limited by your budget.

 2. Regardless of the product, there’s a traditional or #digitalmarketing channel available.
 Just look at Ginsu knives… #marketingtruths

 If you have a product with a very niche audience, there is a way to connect with them.
 For example, take Facebook.
 It can connect your ad with an almost unlimited set of demographic and targeted qualifications.
-Looking to reach married 30-something soccer moms who own their own home and are interested in travel with a annual household income over $200k in Georgia, Alabama and Florida?
-Yeah, you can put an ad right at their digital doorstep.
+Looking to reach married 30-something soccer moms who own their own home and are interested in travel with an annual household income over $200k in Georgia, Alabama, and Florida?
+Yeah, you can put an ad right on their digital doorstep.